Historic African-American Sites in and around Jacksonville, Fla.

-Florida has a rich and diverse history.
-African American landmarks and legacies exist in various locations throughout the state.
-The following historical sites can be found in Duval County.
+African American landmarks and legacies can be found at a variety of sites Jacksonville and Duval County.
 While some of these sites can be visited, other listings are marked "private" and are not open to the public.

 1960s Civil Rights Historic Site Marker